EllieBelly4/RainbowRunner/resources/Docs/resources.md

 There is a resource manager config in game directory [resourcemanager.cfg](../Files/resourcemanager.cfg)

 Index is read in `PackageIndex::Read()`
+Package data is read by one of the PackageReaders, ZLib compressed uses PackageReader::ZCompressedReader

 ## Index
 File size is (0x4215 * 5) * 8